 Overall, our findings suggest that we must move beyond assuming the Amazon is a single issue to identify how both discourse and policy reflects its environmental, social, economic, and sovereignty-related complexity.
 By doing so, we can better understand the cohesive, the negotiated, and the contrasting problem-constructions forwarded by transnational actors in distinct policymaking instances.
 By capturing this variation in discourse, we can better understand why, when, and how, various overlapping policies directed at the same object are developed.
 Concretely, this implies that even as the environmental crisis becomes more salient, we might not see coherent and cohesive environmental, economic, and social discourses or policies towards the Brazilian Amazon.

 In terms of future research, we see at least three possibilities.
 First, scholars should investigate comparatively how problem-constructions change across settings and over time for other Amazonian countries or other policy objects.
 For example, recent literature demonstrates that reductions in deforestation in the Amazon lead to increased deforestation in the Cerrado biome (Villoria et al. 2022).
 By comparing the Amazonian statements and Cerrado statements, we could identify to what extent other problems are ignored in favor of the “Amazon problem”.
 Second, social media can change political communications in fundamental ways.
 The spread of political communications in social media could, on the one hand, contribute to diminishing the importance of physical settings and make presidents less likely to afford diverging problem-constructions.
 On the other hand, micro-targeting of social media algorithms could enhance how different problem-constructions are distributed to audiences.
 We look forward to works that investigate variation in problem-constructions given the advent of social media.
-Finally,shouldAcknowledgements
+Finally, our findings have implications for transnationalism.
+Scholars should investigate whether other transnational actors, as advocacy networks, have identified and acted upon contradictory problem constructions across settings.
+It could be, for example, that distinct policy making instances became closer over time, because advocacy networks moved across settings to highlight contradictions.
+In other words, if perceived identities of a setting explain problem-constructions, the mechanisms through which these identities diverge and converge should be explored.

+Acknowledgements

 The authors are extremely grateful to Graziella Moraes Silva, James Hollway, and Matias López for their support.
 The authors would also like to thank Anna, Federico, Mario, Rodrigo, and the two anonymous reviewers for their invaluable help.